OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 ### Improve user-perceived performance through add-in UX

-If a delay while calling a remote service is inevitable, consider providing messages through the add-in task pane to explain the delay to your end users.
+While a custom function is calling an external service, the cell with the custom function displays the **#BUSY!** error.
+If a delay while calling an external service is inevitable, consider providing messages through the add-in task pane to explain the delay to your end users.
 This information helps manage their expectations.
 The following image shows an example.

 :::image type="content" source="../images/custom-functions-delay-example.png" alt-text="The delay message says 'It may take some time as we are getting the data ready for you'.":::

+For more information about how to share data between a custom function and a task pane, see [Share data and events between Excel custom functions and the task pane](../tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md).

 ## See also